PLIDA – Progetto Lingua Italiana Dante Alighieri Certification

 PLIDA certificate sessions are held each year according to the calendar set by the PLIDA office in Rome.
 In Seattle, PLIDA exams are usually offered in June and November.
 Check this page for updates or sign up on the Keep me Informed list below.

-Next date for the exam is November 30.
+Next dates for the exam are June 21 and November 16.

 PLIDA B1 – The exam consists of 4 sections (Ascoltare, Leggere, Scrivere, Parlare)